 Participating Wabash County students can earn up to $1,000 in scholarships through completion of the Program in grades 4-8.
 Click here to see how each scholarship is earned at each grade level.
 Now in its 7th year, the Community Foundation has opened funds for more than 2,500 Wabash County students.
 The combined assets of these funds total more than $1 million.

 High School Graduates

 After graduating from high school and enrolling at a qualifying post-secondary education institution, students may present a tuition bill to the Community Foundation and request a grant from their Early Award Scholarship Fund directly to that school.
 Click here Instructions for requesting grant from EAS Fund for instructions on how to submit a request.

-From kindergarten through 3rd grade, children and families begin to think about the future and build educational assets through Promise Indiana, a children’s savings account program operated by the Wabash County YMCA.
+From kindergarten through 3rd grade, children and families begin to think about the future and build educational assets through Wabash County Promise, a children’s savings account program operated by the Wabash County YMCA.
 Each fall, this program provides in-school career discovery activities and a campus field trip, and a $25 savings match challenge for students who enroll a Promise-linked CollegeChoice 529 Direct Savings Account.
 These experiences prepare students and families to participate in the Community Foundation’s Early Award Scholarships beginning in 4th grade.
 Note: The YMCA is pausing this program for the 2023-2024 school year.
 More information soon!

 Parents of children as young as kindergarten are encouraged to complete both steps 1 and 2 in advance of their eligibility to earn Early Award Scholarships in 4th grade.